Rajguru-Aditya/Rajguru-Aditya/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=Rajguru-Aditya" alt="Rajguru-Aditya" /> </p>

-I'm a 3rd year Computer Science student and a self taught Web and Native Developer from Mumbai 👨‍💻🌐.
+I'm a Computer Science graduate and a self taught Web and Native Developer from Mumbai 👨‍💻🌐.
 I'm also a self proclaimed UI/UX designer and internet surfer
 🏄‍♂️.

 ####      ![](https://img.shields.io/badge/Web%20Developer-%3C%2F%3E-blueviolet)

 - 🔭 I’m currently working on Web Development
-- 🌱 I’m currently learning MERN stack
+- 🌱 I’m currently learning backend with node js
 - 💬 Ask me about: tech, memes, anime
 - 😄 Pronouns: he/him
--  ⚡ Languages: JavaScript, C/C++, Python
+- ⚡ Languages: JavaScript, C/C++, Python, Java

 > If you’re not humble in this world, then the world will throw humbleness upon you. ~Mike Tyson